PlagueTR/RetouchBrush/README.md

 ## ✅ Features

-- **Multi-Loader Support:** Fully compatible with Fabric, Quilt and Forge
+- **Multi-Loader Support:** Fully compatible with Fabric, Quilt, Forge and NeoForge
 - **Easy Painting Cycling:** Right-click any painting with a brush to cycle through available art variants
 - **Dispenser Support:** Use a dispenser loaded with a brush to cycle through paintings
 - **Server-Side Only:** Install only on the server; Vanilla clients can connect without downloading anything